aws-samples/amazon-connect-rules-engine/README.md

 Rules Engine for Amazon Connect (Rules Engine) is an open source, self-hosted web application providing the ability to build, test and deploy customer experiences based on a set of prioritised rules.

-Rules Engine provides pre-built rule types for you to use (17 types of rules are currently provided) which are the functional units of an consistent and exceptional customer experience.
+Rules Engine provides pre-built rule types for you to use (17 types of rules are currently provided) which are the functional units of a consistent and exceptional customer experience.

 Each rule is self-defined, triggering an action when certain conditions (defined by the user) are met.